 These days the family likes to hear “Dinner rolls are served!” more than “Dinner is served!” because they can’t get enough of homemade dinner rolls, especially when they are utterly, sinfully, ultimately good, like the ones made from the recipe below.

-Seriously, these dinner rolls are great.
-I try to contain myself from using superlatives of any nature unless something is really good but in this case I’ll let it out and scream - These Rolls Are the Best Eveeeeerrrrr!
+Seriously, these dinner rolls are so good.
+I try to contain myself from using superlatives of any nature unless something is really good, but in this case I’ll let it out and scream—These Rolls Are the Best Eveeeeerrrrr!
 Pillow-soft and delicious, they disappear fast, so be alert.

 Classic Dinner Rolls

 Generously adapted from Williams-Sonoma: Essentials of Baking

 Makes 15 rolls

 Note: While I haven’t changed the amounts of ingredients in the recipe much (only the flour was slightly reduced), I did change the method of preparation a bit and have come up with my own tips so your dinner rolls come out better than you expect (that’s the kind of gal I am…ahem).
 I usually add wet ingredients to dry, and not the other way around as the original recipe suggests.
 The original recipe calls for the butter to be just at room temperature, which I though didn’t make it easy for the butter to blend with the rest of the ingredients, so I first melt and cool it then add to the batter.
 Also, make sure your milk is not freezing cold; bring it to room temperature before adding it to the dough.
 Otherwise, the dough may not rise at all.
 You can even warm it up a little, but not much.

 Variation: I often sprinkle sesame seeds of Nigella seeds on my dinner rolls before sending them in the oven.
 Try this, too.